Krasnoznamensk, Kaliningrad Oblast: History

 It belonged to the Kingdom of Prussia since 1701 and the German Empire since the unification of Germany in 1871, and was located in the province of East Prussia.
 In the early 18th century the town's name was changed to Lasdehnen, based on the Old Prussian language term for hazel bushes, and the current Gothic Revival church was built between 1874 and 1877.
 Four annual fairs were held in the town in the late 19th century.
+For centuries, the area was inhabited primarily by Lithuanians.
+As a result of Germanisation, the percentage of Lithuanians in the local Protestant parish fell, according to official Prussian statistics, from 57% in 1870 to 33% in 1907.
+Youth was prepared for confirmation in Lithuanian until 1890, and Lithuanian-language church services were held until 1938.
+Local printing houses still sold publications in Lithuanian in the interbellum.
 In 1938, during a massive Nazi campaign of renaming of placenames, it was Germanized to Haselberg (literally "hazel mountain") due to the Baltic origins of its prior name.

 By 1945, during World War II, Haselberg's ethnic German population had largely fled before the advance of the Red Army in 18 January.
 Following the end of the war Haselberg was included in the portion of the former province of East Prussia annexed by the Soviet Union that was organized into Kaliningrad Oblast of the Russian SFSR.
 The historical regional capital of nearby Schloßberg (still commonly known by its pre-1938 name Pillkallen, now Dobrovolsk) had been severely damaged during the course the war, so Soviet authorities relocated Pillkallen's former administrative functions to Haselberg, which had suffered less damage.
 On 7 April 1946, the Soviets renamed the town as Krasnoznamensk, literally "Red Banner Town", and the following year became the administrative center of the new Krasnoznamensky District.
 The hazelnuts on the flag and the coat of the arms of the city keep the association with the historical name of the city.